 Now that we have the general form of the models, the permutations can be fit to the visual and acoustic data.
 Every possible permutation that includes both smoothed terms (temporal lag and time-of-year) is assessed in this way.

-INSERT R CODE: Fitting the Models

 Model Selection and Interpretation of Results